 The Law Library contains over 125,000 volume-equivalents of microfiche and microfilm.
-Most of the microform collection is located on the third floor of the library (Room 302B, near the computer labs).
+Most of the microform collection is located on the first floor of the library.
 Library users may view the microform material by using one of the reader-printers located in the Microform Room.